 Haile Selassie, or Jah, as referred to by the Rastafarians was the last emperor of Ethiopia.
 Quickly after his demise, Kapuściński travels to The Dark Continent to inquire about his majesty.
 He learns that the reality of Selassie’s rule was far from the glorious stories told about him abroad.
 Interviewees share stories of hunger, the poverty of the people, and the splendor of the emperor’s palatial life.
 It’s an interesting account of the downfall of a despot.
 You can see that many others ended up in a similar manner.

 Albert Camus – The Plague

 “The Plague” is a haunting, classic novel by Camus.
 I read it many years ago but always wanted to come back to its contents.
-It made me fall in love with the land I’ve never visited – the North Africa.
-Oran is struck by a bubonic plague, and Dr. Rieux has to do something about it, but he simply can’t.
+It made me fall in love with the land I’ve never visited – North Africa.
+Oran is struck by the bubonic plague, and Dr. Rieux has to do something about it, but he simply can’t.
 He watches the city as it collapses in pain and agony.
-As you can imagine, the book is deeply pessimistic but it reaches far into the hearts and minds of readers, and touches upon many philosophical questions.
+As you can imagine, the book is deeply pessimistic but it reaches far into the hearts and minds of readers and touches upon many philosophical questions.

 Mario Puzo – The Godfather

 “I’ll make him an offer he can’t refuse”, “A man who doesn’t spend time with his family can never be a real man” and my favorite, “Leave the gun, take the cannoli”.
 These are some of the quotes from the book that made the Mafia famous.
 Before “The Godfather”, most Italian Mafiosi didn’t really follow the rules of Don Corleone, but after the book came out, they started to act their part.
 Above all, Puzo’s work had a great cultural influence, and there’s nothing like reading the book and then watching Marlon Brando in the Coppola’s masterpiece.